 Cordele is a somewhat small city located in the state of Georgia.
 With a population of 10,044 people and five constituent neighborhoods, Cordele is the 99th largest community in Georgia.

 Unlike some cities, Cordele isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cordele are a mix of both white- and blue-collar jobs.
 Overall, Cordele is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cordele who work in office and administrative support (13.83%), sales jobs (13.38%), and food service (11.03%).
+There are especially a lot of people living in Cordele who work in sales jobs (19.07%), healthcare (10.69%), and office and administrative support (9.00%).

-The per capita income in Cordele in 2010 was $14,743, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $58,972 for a family of four.
-Cordele also has one of the higher rates of people living in poverty in the nation, with 48.94% of its population below the federal poverty line.
+The per capita income in Cordele in 2018 was $20,258, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $81,032 for a family of four.
+However, Cordele contains both very wealthy and poor people as well.
+Cordele also has one of the higher rates of people living in poverty in the nation, with 45.13% of its population below the federal poverty line.

 Cordele is a very ethnically-diverse city.
 The people who call Cordele home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cordele residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Cordele include English, Irish, German, and Scots-Irish.
+Important ancestries of people in Cordele include English, Scottish, African, German, and Irish.

 The most common language spoken in Cordele is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Langs. of India and Spanish.